Hot Top 5 1960s Music Videos

 Sings Hank Williams began a string of excellent albums by Del Shannon that culminated with The Further Adventures of Charles Westover from 1968.
 Not only is this a great country album but many consider this one of the best records from the time.
 This disc was released in 1964 and predated the country-rock boom by a good 4 or 5 years.
 That alone makes it a significant release and a must listen for fans of early country-rock.
 But it’s Del’s performances and the group’s backing that make this a special show.

-Del sang his ass off all throughout the lp, giving us performances full of faith and honesty.
+Del sang his ass off on this recording, giving us performances full of faith and honesty.
 So in this respect it was a shame that nobody was listening.
 Neither the rock n roll community or C&W crowd took a liking to this album.
 It was probably lost amongst albums by the Beatles and Rolling Stones during the first wave of the British Invasion.
 Sings Hank Williams is stripped down, raw and genuine.
 There are none of the hokey strings or sappy arrangments that plagued so many country records from this period.
 This is a great record that shows the true artistry of Del Shannon.
-Check it out!

 “Kaw Liga”